koenw/resh/README.md

 ```

 Next set resh as the login shell for the user you want to restrict.
 The user
-will now only be able to execute the predefined commands:
+will now only be able to execute the whitelisted commands:

 ```sh
 # su - example_user